vincentleeuwen/python-cooking-with-objects/README.md

 - Ingredients: Part of a recipe.
 - Stock: Amount of ingredients available
 - Storageroom: Holds the stock

+As explained on first impression the differences between Python 2 and 3 look minimal.
+So which version to choose?

+Python 3 was released already back in 2008.
+This was a big thing since your Python 2 code would not just run in Python 3 out of the box.
+And think not only of your own codebase, but all the other dependencies that you have on third party libraries!
+Are they updated already?
+You can imagine the pain of this for the Python community at large.

+But!
+Even though it is a pain now, that is not an argument to postpone and have lot's more pain later.
+So by Python's benevolent dictator for life it was so decreed to bite the bullet.
+Amongst things print became a function instead of a language statement  (like assert), strings became unicode instead of ASCII and having to explicitly define a unicode string with `u"I'm a unicode string"` and the standard library was refactored: naming was normalized and parts of the library where restructured.

+It is now 2017.
+All libraries that you would use have been ported to Python 3.
+Hooray!
+For this project we will use Python 3.6 (the latest major release).

 Lets start by setting up the project: